 “Bring my saddle, please,” she said with a smile to the young boy who darted off as fast as he arrived.

-While she waited she ran her fingers along Rising Wind’s neck, just under his mane, and down his back.
-He twisted his head and used his lips to muss her hair which had already begun its unruly descent from the pins and braid.
+While she waited, she ran her fingers along Rising Wind’s neck, just under his mane and down his back.
+He twisted his head and used his lips to muss her hair which had already begun its unruly descent from the braid.
 She smiled and rested her hand on his nose.